lambduli/detour/README.md

 ```

 #### Induction
 The tool does not understand induction.
-You have to define your own induction-axioms:
+You have to define your own induction axioms:
 ```
 axiom ind-sum : --  The base case.
                 { ∀ n₂ : ℕ(n₂) ==> ∃ n₃ : ℕ(n₃) ∧ Sum( Zero , n₂ , n₃ ) } ==>